psu13/mutable-hakyll/posts/pandemic-shorts-3.md

 * 1 Box of macaroni or other small pasta.
 * 1 can of evaporated milk.
-* 6-8oz of American cheese.
+* 4-6oz of American cheese.
 You can get cubes, or slices, or whatever.
 It does not matter.
+  Kraft singles are the best though.
-* 6-8oz of some other cheese you like to grate and melt.
+* 4-6oz of some other cheese you like to grate and melt.
 I like Gruyère, Emmental (Swiss) or maybe even Fontina.
 Cheddar is fine too but I've never liked the way it melts.
 * Butter, salt, white pepper.
 * Some corn starch or flour.